ZhengXing-shawn/Markline/README.md

 ![image](https://github.com/ZhengXing-shawn/Markline/raw/master/images/bone_result_5.jpg)

 #### When drawing the line.
 Press J to freeze the line.
-Combined with Zoom-In to get a precision point.(Press J again to activate drawing)
+Combined with Zoom-In to get a precision point.
+(Press J again to activate drawing)

 ![image](https://github.com/ZhengXing-shawn/Markline/raw/master/images/bone_result_7.jpg)

 (Press Esc and you can restart drawing)

-(Press X and the result will be save on folder './data/result')
+(Press X and the result will be saved on folder './data/result')

 ## License